jethrosun/xmonad-ubuntu-conf/README.md

 A brief list:
 * Polybar (not taffybar any more)
 * Redshift to replace F.lux
+* alacritty as the terminal
+* tmux to manage multiple terminal sessions locally

 TODO:
 * youtube video with mpsyt?